 For excursions into woodlands at FCS students should wear long pants and tall socks.
 Parents may want to conduct a thorough tick check every night, particularly during spring and fall when ticks are more prevalent.
+Crawling ticks and ticks that have been embedded for less than 24-36 hours are generally not considered a health risk outside of rare cases.

-If you find a tick on your child that you believe they picked up at school.
-Remove it and put it into a sealed plastic bag for your child to bring to school.
+If you find an embedded and partially/fully fed tick on your child that you believe they picked up at school, remove it and put it into a sealed plastic bag for your child to bring to school.
 The school nurse sends these ticks to a private testing facility where they ID and test the insects for diseases.
 If you don't receive any news, that's good news!